Mbale chondrite found

 Pluto

-During its oppositions Mercury yield a large disk 12.8" wide, half the one of the Moon but without details.
+During its oppositions Mercury yield a large disk 13" wide, almost half the one of the Moon but without visual details.
+It is only at high magnifications and stacking several frames that surface details can appear.

-But this is not a reason to not regularly look at them to see an occasional bright or dark spot.
-What arrived on Jupiter when comet SL9 collided with him in 1994 may occur on any other planet tomorrow or later.
+But this is not a reason to not regularly look at the other planets to see an occasional bright or dark spot.
+What happended on Jupiter when comet SL9 collided with hit in 1994 may occur tomorrow on any other planet.

 FRENCH PAGES